gvwilson/sensibleadventures/arecibo/arecibo.md

 "There are some notes at the back," he says as she opens her mouth.
 "I realize it is unorthodox,
-but I'm confident it will increase draw-down significantly as well as stabilizing the north slope."
+but it will increase draw-down and help stabilize the north slope."

 She nods slowly,
 studying the root networks and hydraulic flows he has laid out.